tablexi/nucore-open/doc/migrating_to_s3.md

 ### Sync the folder to S3

 This does an rsync-style sync, so you can run it once initially and then it'll only copy over new files the next time you run it.
+See [the AWS docs](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) for more information.

 ```
 aws s3 sync public/system s3://BUCKET_NAME --acl private
+# Optional argument: --dryrun
 ```

 ### Update the application settings